Calculating the Jet Quenching Parameter $\hat{q}$ in Lattice Gauge Theory: Estimating and concluding discussions

 Finally, to be of use to jet modification at RHIC and LHC, the calculation will have to be extended to unquenched $SU(3)$.
 This will involve a non-trivial extension, not only due to the increase in the level of computational difficulty, but also due to the issues arising from the larger gauge group.
 Beyond these extensions, more sophisticated renormalization factors will have to be introduced, and better means to set the lattice spacing will have to be used.
 At this stage we may only set suggestive limits on such a future estimation: the quenched $SU(2)$ calculation has $3$ colors of gluons as the fundamental fields in its Lagrangian, whereas there are $8$ colors of gluons in quenched $SU(3)$, along with $3$ colors of quarks and antiquarks in the unquenched $SU(3)$ calculation (Note that even if the plasma were completely perturbative, quarks would contribute differently to the calculation of $\hat{q}$ than gluons~\cite{Majumder:2007zh}, or rather the lattice calculation could change considerably with the introduction of dynamical fermions).
 Ignoring such subtleties, assuming 2 flavors of light quarks, and assuming a simple scaling law with number of fields in the Lagrangian, we estimate that the full $\hat{q}$ at RHIC would lie in the range: \bea \mbx\!\!\!\hat{q} (T = 400 {\rm MeV}) = 1.3 {\rm GeV}^{2}/{\rm fm} - 3.3 {\rm GeV}^{2}/{\rm fm}. \eea (If we had instead used Figs.~\ref{new-renorm} and \ref{fig5}, to estimate $\hat{q}$ we would have obtained a range from $0.9 - 2.3$~GeV$^{2}$/fm.)
 We should point out that while the above estimate is very specific to a particular range of $q^{+}, q^{-}$ of the propagating parton, the estimate obtained form phenomenological analysis of RHIC collisions is an average over a wide range of parton energies and virtualities.
 In spite of the many shortcomings of the above calculation, we find the very encouraging result that our estimate for $\hat{q}$ at $T=400$~MeV is comparable with that extracted from phenomenological analysis of RHIC and LHC data~\cite{Bass:2008rv,Majumder:2011uk}.

 \acknowledgements The author would like to thank J.~Drut, C.~Gale, S.~Gavin, U.~Heinz, Y.~Kovchegov, B.~M\"{u}ller, A.~Sch\"{a}fer and J.~Shigemitsu for helpful discussions.
+This work was supported in part by the National Science Foundation under grant number PHY-1207918.
 Part of this work was carried out while the author was employed at Ohio State University, where it was supported in part by the U.S. Department of Energy under grant no. DE-SC0004286 and (within the framework of the JET collaboration) DE-SC0004104.